Gateway and sensor troubleshooting guide

 This can help you to identify when the disconnection may have occurred.

 Having your sensor too far away from the gateway or with too many obstacles may cause it not to communicate correctly.
 Obstructions, such as concrete walls and steel between the gateway and the sensor, may impact the signal strength.
-Try moving the sensor closer to the gateway and make sure iAuditor sensor is within 300m/1000ft of the gateway and Monnit sensor is within 50m/160ft of the gateway.
+Try moving the sensor closer to the gateway, specifically, within 50m/160ft of the gateway.

 If so, it may be time to replace your batteries.
 Learn how to replace the batteries for your sensors.